linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 #### Chat with friend

 1. Click ![chat](icon/chat.svg) to chat with a friend
-2. In the chatting window, you can send emoji and files, share contact card, view chat history and make video calls.
+2. In the chatting window, you can send emoji, screenshots and files, share contact card, view chat history and make video calls.
    - In Chat History, you can enter keywords to search relevant history; click ![clear](jpg/clear.png) to empty all history.
    - Click ![detail](icon/detail.svg) to view the friend's information and create a new group.
    - In the list on the left side, right-click a friend's name, select **Top**, this friend will be displayed on the top; select **Mute**, there will be no reminders when the friend sends you messages; select **Delete**, the friend will be deleted from the chatting list.